-If you’re looking to set up your own Virtual Assistant business then you may be considering buying my DIY VA course.
-The course is really popular because it not only shows you how to become a Virtual Assistant, but also how to market yourself and then work better once you are one.
+If you’re looking to set up your own VA business then you may be thinking about buying my DIY VA course.
+The course not only shows you how to become a Virtual Assistant, but also provides lifetime support and advice once you are one.
 Here are some FAQs about the course and why I’m the right person to help you.

 One of my favourite sayings is “you’re the sum of the five people you spend the most time with”, so if the people around you are negative complainers who always find a reason why something can’t be done, they will eventually bring you down to their level and you’ll never reach your full potential.
 This is why you need a Mastermind or Accountability group.

 Members of my VA Handbookers Facebook group often ask whether it’s worth writing a blog.
 On one hand they hear that it’s good for search engine optimisation (SEO), but they also don’t want to write one if they don’t really need it – plus they’re not really too sure what to write about even if they do decide to start one.

 I’ve said it before but Gmail is just invaluable for VAs.
 One reason is that they have a whole section called Labs where you can find useful add-ons to make your inbox a lean, mean productivity machine.
 Some are simply handy, some are just for fun and others are absolute lifesavers that will make you bow down and worship at the alter of Google!